 Many tourists arrive in the U.S. capital to celebrate the 100th anniversary of the appearance of a blooming garden on the banks of the Potomac River.

-With fragrant flowers Washingtonians are obliged to the mayor of Tokyo Yukio Ozaki.
-In 1912 year as a sign of friendship he has given a city 3000 sakura seedlings.
+With fragrant flowers, Washingtonians are obliged to the mayor of Tokyo Yukio Ozaki.
+In the 1912 year as a sign of friendship, he has given a city 3000 sakura seedlings.
 They are planted along the Tidal Basin, adjacent to the Washington channel.
-Over time, this corner of the city has become not only one of the attractions, but also became a venue for the annual festival of cherry blossoms.
+Over time, this corner of the city has become not only one of the attractions but also became a venue for the annual festival of cherry blossoms.